Electoral Map

 You can vote by presenting:

-If you have been registered by a court order, you must also submit this document.
+If you have been registered by a court order (especially in case of administrative error), you must also present the document as an attestation.

 Less than 1,000 inhabitants